EXCLUSIVE-China's Sinopec pauses Russia projects, Beijing wary of sanctions -sources | Headlines

 "Sinopec is actively participating in the issues of the project's construction management, including equipment supplies, work with suppliers and contractors.
 We are also jointly working on the issues of project financing," Sibur told Reuters by email.
 Sinopec also suspended talks over the gas marketing venture with Russian gas producer Novatek over concerns that Sberbank, one of Novatek's shareholders, is on the latest U.S. sanctions list, said one source with direct knowledge of the matter.

 Timchenko resigned from Novatek's board on Monday in the wake of the sanctions.
-Novatek declined to comment.
 Novatek, Russia's largest independent gas producer, entered a preliminary deal in 2019 with Sinopec and Gazprombank to create a joint venture marketing liquefied natural gas to China as well as distributing natural gas in China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)